Inter-Parliamentary Alliance on China

-The Inter-Parliamentary Alliance on China (IPAC) is an international, cross-party alliance of parliamentarians from democratic countries focused on relations with the People's Republic of China (PRC), and specifically, the Chinese Communist Party (CCP).
+The Inter-Parliamentary Alliance on China (IPAC) is an international, cross-party alliance of parliamentarians, mostly from liberal democratic countries, focused on relations with the People's Republic of China (PRC), and specifically, the Chinese Communist Party (CCP).
 It was established on June 4, 2020, on the anniversary of the 1989 Tiananmen Square protests and massacre.
-The alliance comprises over 100 MPs from the world's democratic legislatures, Ireland becoming the 20th national to join the alliance in February 2021.
+The alliance comprises over 290 members from 43 legislatures and the European Parliament.
 Each legislature represented takes turns to chair the alliance on a rotating basis.
 Its purpose is to create a coordinated response to China on global trade, security and human rights.

 History

-Parliamentarians speaking—and being isolated
+Founding

 In its founding statement, the alliance stated that "countries that have tried to stand up to Beijing have mostly done so alone — and often at great cost."
 Many of those who first signed the declaration have been affected by overseas censorship of Chinese issues in recent years.
-Co-chair Andrew Hastie and fellow member James Paterson were banned from visiting China after meeting with Uyghur dissidents and writing about the threat of China to Australian democracy.
+Co-chair James Paterson and member Andrew Hastie were banned from visiting China after meeting with Uyghur dissidents and writing about the threat of China to Australian democracy.
 Germany's co-chair Michael Brand experienced "massive pressure" to delete comments about Tibet and later had a travel ban imposed on him.
 Canadian parliamentarians joined the alliance after the CCP restricted imports on some Canadian goods and detained Canadians nationals Michael Spavor and Michael Kovrig as a tit for tat for Canada's arrest of Meng Wanzhou on charges of fraud.
+Belgium co-chair Samuel Cogolati being the subject of cyber attack by a Chinese state actor, after writing a resolution on Uyghur Muslims in China, and Els Van Hoof being warned by China not to visit Taiwan.
 Sweden's co-chair Fredrik Malm spoke at a solidarity rally for Hong Kong in September 2019.
 Some weeks later China's Ambassador to Sweden, Gui Congyou addressed Swedish listeners and said, "We treat our friends with fine wine, but for our enemies we have shotguns."
 This type of intimidating language is one of the features of China's new generation of "wolf warrior diplomats."
 Despite this intimidation, many representatives from the world's democracies wish to maintain their "long-standing concerns over human rights and trade practices".